Max Streibl: Biography

 Streibel was born in Oberammergau in 1932, where his parents owned a hotel business.
-He married his wife Irmingard in 1960 and they had one daughter and two sons.
+He married his wife Irmingard in 1960, and they had one daughter and two sons.

-After going to school in Ettal, he studied law in Munich, graduating in 1955.
-He worked in Garmisch-Partenkirchen, and later, at the German Bundesrat in Bonn and joint the local government of the region of Upper Bavaria in 1960.
+After going to school in Ettal, he studied law at the Ludwig-Maximilians-Universität München (now LMU Munich), graduating in 1955.
+He worked in Garmisch-Partenkirchen, and later, at the German Bundesrat in Bonn and joined the local government of the region of Upper Bavaria in 1960.
 From 1961, he worked for the state government and began to rise in the ranks of the CSU.
 From 1961 to 1967, he led the Junge Union (Young Union), the youth organisation of CDU and CSU in Bavaria.

 He became a member of the Bavarian Landtag in 1962, a position he held until 1994, when he retired.
 He was then the General Secretary of the party from 1967 to 1970.

 Streibl served as Bavarian Minister for the Environment (1970–1977), a newly formed ministry, and for Finance (1977–1988).
 After the sudden death of Franz Josef Strauß in 1988, Streibl succeeded him as Ministerpräsident of Bavaria on 19 October 1988.
 Streibl was deeply rooted in Catholicism, but soon became unpopular because of alleged bribery (he was paid holiday trips by Burkhart Grob, the chairman of an aircraft production company).
 Because of this so-called "amigo-affair", coming to the surface in January 1993, he was forced to resign on 27 May 1993 and Edmund Stoiber took office, despite the latter being involved in the affair, too.
 The affair did result in a policy change in Bavaria, aimed at untangling the connections between politics and business.

 Streibl's defiant final words upon his resignation, with a tear in his eyes, were "Adios Amigos!".

 He retired from politics shortly after and died in December 1998 in Munich.